 Shelly joined Mackie & Brechin when she moved to Scotland from Lincolnshire where she owned and ran a fruit and vegetable business with her husband.

 Shelly enjoys spending her time with family and exploring Scotland with her Labrador twins, Penny and Rosa.

 Susan joined the Mackie & Brechin team in 2019 after a career of over 30 years in commercial aviation, a job which took her all over the world.
 She now prefers to keep her feet on the ground as our Saturday morning receptionist at Kirkliston.

 Susan has been involved with horses for many years and currently owns Tia Maria, a 16hh bay mare and her favourite riding competition is Powercross.
 She also has two cats, Jester and Jinx.

-Olwen joined us in 2010.
-Every day she works her magic to make sure the surgery is clean and tidy for the following day.
-Olwen has a cat called Ollie.
+Mary joined us in 2022 and every day works her magic to ensure the surgery is clean and tidy for the following day.

 A brief history of the practice

 The practice was founded in 1930 by James Mackie after gaining an excellent reputation in the equine world from looking after two mounted sections during the First World War.
 In the early years the majority of work was with horses and farm animals.
 As James was succeeded by Willie Mackie, who was then joined by Robert Brechin, the practice grew and the case load started to include more domestic animals.
 David Mackie followed on in his family’s footsteps and alongside Niall Dickson drove the practice forwards, keeping abreast of the many advances in modern veterinary medicine until he retired in 2017.
 David was succeeded by Geoff Appleton and Simon Ruddell and with the caseload and expertise in companion animals increasing, services to farm animals and horses finally ceased in 2017.
 The practice is still proudly independent and our commitment to quality of service unchanged over nearly 100 years.